a few examples

 One typical project involved a USA pharmaceutical manufacturer wanting to introduce its skin-disinfection product into a number of European countries.
 We started with obtaining the required marketing authorisations (MA’s) through a decentralized procedure.
 This included an audit by our Dutch pharmaceutical inspectorate of the USA manufacturing site as this was pre-MRA.
 Subsequently we as BFN distributed the product in the EU on our behalf for more than a year and finally we transferred the MA’s to a then established Dutch subsidiary of this USA company.
 Simultaneously we took care of the provison of the importation license for this subsidiary.

 Indonesia is one of the fast developing south-east Asian countries which has a particular orientation towards the Netherlands for historical reasons.
-So it is not surprising that Indonesian pharmaceutical companies would consider our country as a potential port of entry for the European market.
-And so this happened; two generic Indonesian companies came to us to act as the EU manufacturing autorization holder and EU importation site of their products, both injectables and solid dosage forms.
+And so two generic Indonesian companies came to us to act as the EU manufacturing authoriza-tion holder and EU importation site of their products, both injec-tables and solid dosage forms.

-The most significant Brexit implication for pharmaceuticals is that supply from the UK to the EU does no longer count as distribution but is now subject to EU-import regulations and requires another license regimen.
+The most significant Brexit implication for (veterinary) pharmaceuticals is that supply from the UK to the EU does no longer count as distribution but is now subject to EU-import regulations and requires another license regimen.
 Likewise, UK companies can no longer act as marketing authorization (MA) holder of European pharmaceuticals.
-So, we recently started supporting a major European healthcare solution provider, based in the UK, as the EU-importer of a couple of pharmaceuticals which were previously supplied to their European pharmacies from a UK-site.
-We will procure these products from Asia, have these EU-retested in a European pharmaceutical test laboratory, have these QP-released by one of our EU Qualified Persons, and have these finally shipped to the European warehouses of the client.
+So, we recently started supporting a major European healthcare solution provider, based in the UK, as the EU-importer of a number of pharmaceuticals.
+Likewise, we now support one of the major UK veterinary manufacturers with their supply of the EU-market.